In today’s job market the best way to set yourself apart from other applicants is to have a second credential

 The second theory is that while the Roman Emperor Claudius II was trying to bols

 Casa Loma College’s Magnetic Resonance Imaging Post Primary Advanced Professional Development Course is offered though our Lifelong Learning Department.

 The MRI Post Primary Certification Course is intended for the imaging technologist cross-training into MRI and for those technologists who wish to become more marketable by obtaining a credential in an additional modality.
 The course prepares the student for the American Registry of Radiologic Technologists (ARRT) post primary certification examination in MRI.

 The course is approved by ASRT for 44 Cat A CE credits and can be used towards the 16-hours Structured Education requirements set forth by ARRT.

 This 16-week course provides a comprehensive overview of the content areas as outlined in the ARRT content specifications for the post-primary MRI exam.
 Core topics include but are not limited to physical principles of image formation, patient interactions and safety, imaging procedures, cross sectional anatomy, and data acquisition and image processing.

 Students must also document performance of a minimum of 125 repetitions of magnetic resonance imaging procedures according to ARRT criteria.
 Procedures must be documented and verified by an ARRT certified and registered technologist supervisor or licensed physician.
-Students have an option of choosing their own clinical site or attending one of Casa Loma Colleges imaging affiliates.

 For convenience of the working technologist, this on-campus course is scheduled only four-hours, one evening per week for 16-weeks.
 Additional time is required to complete clinical competencies; however, the length of time is dependent on the students scheduling of clinical hours.